MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

 ---
-title: Incremental refresh with Dataflow Gen2
+title: Pattern to incrementally amass data with Dataflow Gen2
-description: This tutorial takes 15 minutes, and describes how to incrementally load data into a lakehouse using Dataflow Gen2. ms.reviewer: jburchel ms.author: jeluitwi
+description: This tutorial takes 15 minutes, and describes how to incrementally amass data into a lakehouse using Dataflow Gen2. ms.reviewer: jburchel ms.author: jeluitwi
 author: luitwieler